Get all the latest data for Cancún

 Does a property price drop look likely in Cancún as of 2026?

-As of early 2026, the likelihood of a meaningful property price drop in Cancún over the next 12 months is low to medium, mostly because the city's tourism-driven demand and population growth keep providing a floor under prices.
+As of 2026, the chance of a meaningful citywide property price decline in Cancún over the next 12 months looks low to medium, but the chance of discounts in weak projects looks much higher.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Cancún.